CatBlock/catblock/README.md

 - Firefox: 48+
 - Edge: 38.14342+

-## Tools we use:
+## Tools we use
 We use many different services to help keep CatBlock working!
 We use [Travis](http://travis-ci.org) to build new versions automatically for us.

 We also have Travis connected to [BrowserStack](http://browserstack.com), to run a few automated unit tests for us.
 If "builds:passing" shows at the top of this README, then it's probably working fine, otherwise the current version of the code might not work so well.

+## Developers

-## How to build the extension or create a development environment?
+### How to build the extension or create a development environment?
 The [development guide](https://github.com/CatBlock/catblock/wiki/Building-the-extension) will make your life easier if you need to build CatBlock or create an unpacked development environment and change the source code.

-## What is CatBlock Nightly?
-After each commit to our ```master``` branch, "nightly" versions of our CatBlock extension are being generated (thanks to Travis) and exported to the [CatBlock Nightlies](https://github.com/CatBlock/catblock-nightlies) repository, where you can also find out more information.

-We're currently looking into a way of publishing CatBlock Nightly to the related extensions stores.

-## Do you want to know more about our project?
+### Do you want to contribute?
-If you want to keep an eye on CatBlock or evenknow more about it, check out our [Wiki page](https://github.com/CatBlock/catblock/wiki), where you can find all important information.

 If you want to contribute any improvements to the code, please go ahead and send us a pull request from a fork of this repo!

 If we see that you are a dedicated contributor, we may provide you with contributor permissions.
 The people to contact for this project are [@kpeckett](https://github.com/kpeckett) and [@tomasko126](https://github.com/tomasko126).

+### Do you want to know more about our project?
+If you want to keep an eye on CatBlock or even know more about it, check out our [Wiki page](https://github.com/CatBlock/catblock/wiki), where you can find all important information.

-## Get in touch with us:
+## Get in touch with us
 [![Slack](http://catblock-slackin.herokuapp.com/badge.svg)](http://catblock-slackin.herokuapp.com)

 We use Slack a lot - make an account at <http://catblock-slackin.herokuapp.com> and log in at <https://catblock.slack.com>.
 You can ask questions there (the main contributors are all in Europe, so anyone in Australia should expect a bit of a wait).